AbhishekJadhav2002/Hacktober_Fest_webDev_Project/README.md

 -----
 #### What can I contribute?
+##### Add stuff only relevent to the main website.
+Every new addition should be integrated with main index.html file so that its accessible from there.
+#### Any PR not following the Contribution rules will be labelled "invalid"
 You can add in the website's UI, Animations, or any valid programs(please don't add too basic codes) under HTML, Bootstrap, CSS and javascript.
 Just make sure to add the file under the correct directory.

 Contributions needed in following areas(credit will be given once complete):